devviktoria/samples/mouse_simulator/README.md

 This application is a cat toy app.
 The goal of the app is to simulate the above mouse behavior for cats.
 For more information see the [Requirement Specification](requirements/requirements.md)

 ## Technical information about the app
-This app is written in Flutter.
+This app is written in Flutter, in the null safety version of it.
 It targets the Android platform.
 I am using Visual Studio Code to develop it.

-I started working on this project not long time ago so it is in very early stages.
+This project is no quite finished yet, but I think it getting close to being finished.